Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Abstract

 \section{Abstract}

-Cryptic crosswords, the dominant English-language crossword variety in the United Kingdom, can be solved by expert humans using flexible, creative intelligence and knowledge of language.
-Cryptic clues read like fluent natural language, but they are adversarially composed of two parts: a definition and a wordplay cipher requiring sub-word or character-level manipulations.
-As such, they are a promising target for evaluating and advancing NLP systems that seek to process language in more creative, human-like ways.
-We present a dataset of cryptic crossword clues from a major newspaper that can be used as a benchmark and train a sequence-to-sequence model to solve them.
-We also develop related benchmarks that can guide development of approaches to this challenging task.
-We show that performance can be substantially improved using a novel curriculum learning approach in which the model is pre-trained on related tasks involving, e.g, unscrambling words, before it is trained to solve cryptics.
-However, even this curricular approach does not generalize to novel clue types in the way that humans can, and so cryptic crosswords remain a challenge for NLP systems and a potential source of future innovation.\footnote{Code to download (from theguardian.com), clean, and process the dataset is publicly available at \url{https://github.com/jsrozner/decrypt}}
+Cryptic crosswords, the dominant crossword variety in the UK, are a promising target for advancing NLP systems that seek to process semantically complex, highly compositional language.
+Cryptic clues read like fluent natural language but are adversarially composed of two parts: a definition and a wordplay cipher requiring character-level manipulations.
+Expert humans use creative intelligence to solve cryptics, flexibly combining linguistic, world, and domain knowledge.
+In this paper, we make two main contributions.
+First, we present a dataset of cryptic clues as a challenging new benchmark for NLP systems that seek to process compositional language in more creative, human-like ways.
+After showing that three non-neural approaches and T5, a state-of-the-art neural language model, do not achieve good performance, we make our second main contribution: a novel curriculum approach, in which the model is first fine-tuned on related tasks such as unscrambling words.
+We also introduce a challenging data split, examine the meta-linguistic capabilities of subword-tokenized models, and investigate model systematicity by perturbing the wordplay part of clues, showing that T5 exhibits behavior partially consistent with human solving strategies.
+Although our curricular approach considerably improves on the T5 baseline, our best-performing model still fails to generalize to the extent that humans can.
+Thus, cryptic crosswords remain an unsolved challenge for NLP systems and a potential source of future innovation.